 |State or Federal?|

-The California Career Technical Education Incentive Grant (CTEIG) program is established as a state education, economic, and workforce development initiative with the goal of providing pupils in kindergarten through grade twelve, inclusive, with the knowledge and skills necessary to transition to employment and post secondary education.
-The purpose of this program is to encourage and maintain the delivery of career technical education (CTE) programs.
+The California Career Technical Education Incentive Grant (CTEIG) program is established as a state education, economic, and workforce development initiative with the goal of providing pupils in kindergarten through grade twelve (K–12) inclusive, with the knowledge and skills necessary to transition to employment and postsecondary education.
+The purpose of this program is to encourage, maintain, and strengthen the delivery of high-quality career technical education (CTE) programs.

 |K-12 School Districts, K-12 Schools, Local Public Agencies|